sebin0817/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User has not done any undoable commands previously.
   * 1a1.
-HealthSync shows a message to about no undoable commands to undo.
+HealthSync shows a message to about no undoable commands to undo.<br>
   Use case ends.

 ### Non-Functional Requirements